 As the national network for improving children's lives, our active membership is essential to achieving our vision that all children have an equal chance to flourish.

-We have 450 organisations and individuals in membership, from schools, charities and nurseries to NHS Boards, local authorities and community interest groups.
+We have hundreds of organisations and individuals in membership, from schools, charities and nurseries to NHS Boards, local authorities and community interest groups.
 By bringing such a variety of skills and experiences together, we can use our influence to push for real change in Scottish policy, practice and culture.

 Click on the links on this page to find out more about the many benefits of becoming a Children in Scotland member, learn more about who are members are and what they do, and the various ways that we come together as a strong network of experts to improve children's lives.